dmauser/azure-virtualwan/single-region-vpn/README.md

 2. Default username: azureuser and password: Msft123Msft123.
 You can change it in the script under the "Variables" section.

 3. All VMs are accessible using Serial Console or SSH.
-For SSH, ensure you adjust the existing NSG, allowing access from your remote Public IP.
+For SSH, ensure you adjust the existing NSG to access the target VM  from your remote Public IP.